AndreaB2000/ASW-project/docs/report.md

 _Clock_: time counter that tracks how many seconds each player has left to play to game

-_Elo rating system_: method used to calculate and update player ratings in competitive games and sports ([wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system)).
+_Elo rating_: a value representing the skill of the player ([wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system)).

 _Elo Ranking_: ranking rappresenting the strenght of a given player.

-_Matchmaking_: the algorithm responsible for selecting players to face each other among the players available.
+_Matchmaking_: the phase in which a player searches an opponent among the players available.

 #### Context map